TechPrototyper/CS50TimeTracker/README.md

 ## 🎯 Project Background

 This project started as a **CS50 Final Project** but remained unfinished for quite some time.
+The deadline of CS50 has passed, and now it has been completed because I want to use it myself.
 After revisiting the initial design and architecture, it became clear that the foundation was solid enough to complete.
-The result is a production-ready CLI tool with a full API layer, built with Domain-Driven Design principles.
+So I put my vision and a dozen of fragmented Source Code files and let Claude Sonnet 4.5 insinuate a bit.
+The result is a production-ready server that does data handling, and a CLI tool that attaches to that API layer.
+The backend / business logic was built with Domain-Driven Design principles.

 ## 💡 What Makes SITR Different